sparshk380/netflix-clone/README.md

 # Netflix-HomePage
-Netflix Home Page created using HTML and CSS
+Netflix Home Page created using HTML and CSS and deployed using Docker